 Google's official estimate for the Glass' battery life is "one day of typical use."
-Features like video calls and video recording can drain the battery even more quickly than that, the company warns.
+Features like video recording, however can drain the battery even more quickly, the company warns.

 Avoiding these more intensive features, I found my Google Glass battery to last between three and five hours depending on how many hands-free photos I was taking in that time span.
 Recording a video wiped the battery out in less than an hour after continuously shooting.

 Google Glass also ran much hotter over Bluetooth, something that was pointed out to me every time I demoed Google Glass to a large group.
-Typically, this observation was noticed by the time it was passed to the last person.
+Typically, this observation was noticed by the time it was passed to the last person to wear it.

 Teardown specs indicate that Google Glass contains a puny 570 mAh lithium-polymer battery, even with its larger-than-desired battery size located behind the right ear.
 Luckily, the small battery size means that it doesn't take exceptionally long to charge, with less than two hours giving me a complete 100% battery life to drain it all over again.

-To conserve battery life as much as humanly cyborgly possible, I turned off head wake up, on-head detection, and Wink for picture.
+To conserve battery life as much as humanly or cyborgly possible, I turned off head wake up, on-head detection and Wink for picture.
 I also carried around an external high-capacity battery pack in my pocket with a USB cable running to the micro USB port.
 I don't suggest this look.